 Talking about the process of bike creation, Cawood said:

 “I attempted to take the raw energy of the powerful motorcycle and transform it into the motion of a seductive Siren rising out of the sea and beckoning to unsuspecting sailors.”

 “I cut, forged, bent, shaped and welded mild steel to create the sculpture.
-I envision her as an ancient but dynamic force rising up out of the ocean”, he continued.
+I envision her as an ancient but dynamic force rising up out of the ocean”.

 The creative team that stood behind this project has taken the art of bike creation to a whole new level, with the highly realistic and distinguished detail.

 The Sirens of TI was a free nightly show provided by the Treasure Island Hotel and Casino on the Las Vegas Strip in Paradise, Nevada.